 Currently, the only authorized COVID-19 vaccine for individuals between the ages of 12 to 17 is the Pfizer-BioNTech vaccine.

 Clinical trials were conducted on tens of thousands of individuals ages 16 and older.
 These trials showed that the vaccine was safe and effective for ages 16 and older.
-Additional trials were then conducted with 2,200 adolescents between the ages of 12 and 15.
+Additional trials were then conducted with 2,200 teens between the ages of 12 and 15.
 These also showed the vaccines to be remarkably safe and effective.
 With this additional data, the U.S. FDA (Food and Drug Administration) extended the Emergency Use Authorization to this age group, which was supported by the CDC (Centers for Disease Control and Prevention).
 Learn more about the vaccine for children ages 5 to 11.

 There is no evidence that this vaccine will affect development or fertility.
 The CDC is following tens of thousands of women who have taken the vaccine, including many who have become pregnant since having the vaccine.
 No issues have been found.

 Based on clinical trials, Pfizer reported that the side effects of the COVID-19 vaccine are similar in children and adults.
-While some children won’t experience any reactions to the vaccine, others may experience a sore arm, some redness and/or swelling at the injection site, and maybe a low grade flu-like illness (including fever and headache).
+While some children won’t experience any reactions to the vaccine, others may experience a sore arm, some redness and/or swelling at the injection site, and maybe a low-grade flu-like illness (including fever and headache).
 These symptoms are most often gone within 48 hours.
-While many people are concerned about “long term” effects of vaccines, based on all vaccines that have been created so far, there have been no side effects from vaccination that have been found more than 6 weeks after vaccination.
-The Pfizer-BioNTech vaccine has been studied for 12 months so far, with no significant side effects beyond the first several days of the vaccine.
+While many people are concerned about the "long-term" effects of vaccines, based on all vaccines that have been created so far, there have been no side effects from vaccination that have been found more than 6 weeks after vaccination.
+The Pfizer vaccine has been studied for 12 months so far, with no significant side effects beyond the first several days of the vaccine.

-The FDA’s EUA approved the Pfizer-BioNTech vaccine for adolescents between the ages of 12 and 15 at the same dosage as that for adults.
+The FDA’s EUA approved the Pfizer vaccine for teens between the ages of 12 and 15 at the same dosage as that for adults.
 This is similar to other vaccines that are routinely given.
 For example, the dose for flu vaccine is the same for everyone from 3 years of age to adults, regardless of size.